 Somewhere in the midst of all the meetings and activities around the beach project some in the Sandy Lake Ratepayers Association realized that there would always be issues that could harm the lake, and that, in the end, it was the quality of the water that had to be protected.
 So the Sandy Lake Watershed Association was started.
 For several years there was regular water testing carried out by the Bedford Water Advisory Committee…that was eventually cut from the city’s budget.
 (SLCA understands that the will to continue to spend the ~$3,500.00 a year for testing all lakes in HRM was lost somehow, so not only Sandy Lake suffered from that cut.)
 As the Bedford Lion’s Club Beach Park progressed, the Sandy Lake Watershed Association successfully advocated for the elimination of a planned boat launch facility, reducing the number of motorized water craft using the lake and thereby further protecting the sensitive wildlife.
 It is important to note that this undertaking did not have the intention of removing motorized water craft from the lake, as it was recognized that a number of existing private landholders on the lake had (and continue to have) motorized water craft.

 Under the Regional Municipal Planning Strategy (RMPS 2006), some lands originally proposed as part of the Sandy Lake Regional Park were designated by HRM as urban settlement, with the intention of developing the lands within 25 years.
-The projected ‘build out’ population for Sandy Lake was identified as 12,000. http://legacycontent.halifax.ca/council/agendasc/documents/101116cow3-217.pdf.
+The projected ‘build out’ population for Sandy Lake was identified as 12,000.
+The current projection is for up to 16,000 residents. http://legacycontent.halifax.ca/council/agendasc/documents/101116cow3-217.pdf.
 In 2009, CBCL carried out a Cost of Servicing Study on behalf of HRM.
 The Sandy Lake Watershed Association was not aware of the new designation or the study.